awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 Systems Manager determines the actions to perform on a managed instance by reading the contents of an SSM document\.
 Each document includes a code\-execution section\.
 Depending on the schema version of your document, this code\-execution section can include one or more plugins or steps\.
 For the purpose of this Help topic, plugins and steps are called *plugins*\.
 This section includes information about each of the Systems Manager plugins\.
 For more information about documents, including information about creating documents and the differences between schema versions, see [AWS Systems Manager documents](sysman-ssm-docs.md)\.

 **Note**
 Some of the plugins described here run only on either Windows Server instances or Linux instances\.
 Platform dependencies are noted for each plugin\.
+Currently, only the following document plugins are supported on EC2 instances for macOS:
+`aws:refreshAssociation`
+`aws:runShellScript`
+`aws:runPowerShellScript`
+`aws:softwareInventory`
+`aws:updateSsmAgent`

 **Topics**
 + [aws:applications](#aws-applications)